miguelC2004/miguelC2004/README.md

-## Hi there, I'm Miguel Catano,
-## a Software and Game Developer 👨‍💻 working since 2022 🚀
+## Hi there, I'm Miguel Catano, Software and Game Developer 👨‍💻 working since 2022 🚀

 - 🌱 I’m currently learning new technologies through self-study
 - 📫 How to reach me: miancaza18004@gmail.com